rubyreferences/rubyref/jekyll/developing/testing.md

 end
 ```

-Another widely popular library for testing is
+Another widely popular library for testing is <a
-[RSpec](http://rspec.info/).
-Here is example of its syntax, take from
+href='http://rspec.info/' class='remote' target='_blank'>RSpec</a>.
+Here
-the README:
+is example of its syntax, take from the README:

 ```ruby